Black Mountains, Brecon Beacons National Park

 - Parking: Use Llanwenarth car park for this one – postcode NP7 7LA

 Sugarloaf Mountain is as instantly recognisable as Venus is to a night sky!
-It’s distinctive conical outline is unmistakable creating a common misconception that it is an extinct volcano.
+Its distinctive conical outline is unmistakable, creating a common misconception that it is an extinct volcano.

-At the far end of the wood, the trail breaks out on to open hillside and the steep climb to the summit of Sugarloaf commences.
+At the far end of the wood, the trail breaks out on to open hillside, and the steep climb to the summit of Sugarloaf commences.

 Check out our trail review of the Sugarloaf Mountain walk.